clydebarrow/DFA-Regex/README.md

 # this pattern always starts with a newline
 \n
 # when the newline is seen, perform an action.
-Actions must be enclosed in {} and start on a new line.
+Actions must be enclosed in {} and start on a new line, but may extend across
+# multiple lines.
     { ptr = buffer; }
 #next we expect one or more digits followed by a comma.
 Copying of the data into the buffer must be done by user code, it is not automatic
 (digit+ ','